stucki/ansible-etckeeper/README.md

 Ansible role to install, configure, and use etckeeper.

+This fork is a somewhat simplified version of the original role.

 Requirements
 ------------

-* Developed and tested with Ansible 1.5, but should work with 1.3 or later.
+* Developed and tested with Ansible 1.5+
-* Debian/Ubuntu system (python-apt needed) [Patches to support yum welcomed!]
+* Debian/Ubuntu system (python-apt needed)

 Role Variables
 --------------
-There are three parameter variables (with defaults in the role tasks file):

 * **install** - *boolean* (default is **false**)